Horizon Discovery Group (LON:HZD) Upgraded at Peel Hunt

-HZD has been the subject of a number of other reports.
-Peel Hunt upgraded shares of Horizon Discovery Group to an “add” rating and set a GBX 170.80 ($2.23) target price for the company in a research report on Monday.
-Numis Securities restated a “buy” rating and set a GBX 280 ($3.66) target price on shares of Horizon Discovery Group in a research report on Wednesday, June 12th.
+Separately, Numis Securities reaffirmed a buy rating and set a GBX 280 ($3.66) target price on shares of Horizon Discovery Group in a report on Wednesday, June 12th.

 About Horizon Discovery Group